|

 in an old farm house on a mountainside.
 When we arrived, Grandpa would be in

-stalks and collecting them in a bowl.
-Grandma, wearing a white apron over
+and collecting them in a bowl.
+Grandma, wearing a white apron over her

-her flowered dress, would be hanging fresh wash on the clothesline.
-A broad
+flowered dress, would be hanging fresh wash on the clothesline.
+A broad field

-we were wearing mosquito repellent and would kiss us and nibble our ears
+were wearing mosquito repellent and would kiss us and nibble our ears until

 I was supposed to be lucky to have all